hbctraining/variant_analysis/lessons/03_file_formats.md

 ### Header Line

 The header line is a single line between the meta-information lines and the data lines that provies a brief desciption of each field in the following data lines.
-An example header line could look like:
+The header line starts with only a single `#`.
+The example header line looked like:

 ```
 #CHROM  POS ID  REF ALT QUAL  FILTER  INFO  FORMAT  syn3_normal     syn3_tumor